SOFTS-Raw sugar hits 1-year low on recession fears, Brazilian supplies

 * The market remained choppy with prices weighed down by good harvest progress in top producer Brazil and a weak Brazilian currency that boosts farmer selling.

-* Prices remain underpinned, however, by falling stocks and dry weather in Brazil, which could hamper production prospects for the next season.
-ICE certified stocks fell to 704,848 bags, sharply down from 2.19 million bags a year ago.
+* Prices remain underpinned, however, by falling stocks.
+ICE certified stocks fell to 705,727 bags, sharply down from 2.19 million bags a year ago.

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.